NaimaaZafar/NaimaaZafar/README.md

 I've had the pleasure of working with many talented individuals.
 Special thanks to:
 - **MARafey** - A friend and fellow creative mind who always inspires innovative ideas.
-- **Hamza Aamir** - For invaluable contributions on project XYZ.
+- **Hamza Aamir** - For invaluable contributions on project CaptureCart.
-- **Ayra Alamdar** - For sharing insights and guidance in mobile development.
+- **Ayra Alamdar** - For sharing insights and guidance in CampusBites and Data Structures Project.

 Feel free to check out my repositories and connect with me!